77% Of People Regularly Experience Physical Symptoms Caused By Stress

 To better manage your stress level and reduce its impact on your physical health, it is essential to identify your personal stressors and triggers.

 One of the best ways to manage and reduce your stress is to start by identifying your stressors.
 Try keeping a stress journal for 1-2 weeks.
 This way you’ll see when, where, and with whom, you have the most intense feelings of stress.
-With this information, you can change what can be changed, and learn to let the rest pass.
+For many people, the workplace is a key source of stress.
+Once you know your personal stress triggers, you can work on changing what can be changed, and learn to let the rest pass.

 Pay attention to how stress feels to YOU.
 Do you get angry or irritable?
-Do you you experience insomnia?
-Do you get headaches or an upset stomach?
+Have insomnia?
+Do you have frequent headaches or upset stomach?
 Pay attention and document your triggers and how stress makes you feel.

 If you want to be happier and healthier, all signs point to increasing your physical activity.
 When you exercise, your brain releases chemicals that make you feel good.
 It can also help you release built-up energy or frustration.